-NAD boosting has emerged as one of the key strategies for improving our healthspan.
-The notion that NAD levels decline with age, has led many of us to respond with supplementation of NAD boosters such as NMN (Nicotinamide Mononucleotide).
-NMN is an NAD precursor, which when it enters the cell, restores the levels of NAD to more youthful levels.
-The trouble is, there are many pressures on NAD biology with age, which cause NAD levels to decline.
+(Nicotinamide Adenine Dinucleotide) NAD boosting has emerged as one of the key strategies for improving our healthspan.
+The notion that NAD levels decline with age, has led many of us to respond with supplementation of NAD boosters such as Nicotinamide Mononucleotide (NMN).
+NMN is a NAD precursor, which when it enters the cell, restores the levels of NAD to more youthful levels.
+The trouble is, there are many pressures on NAD biology that come with age.
+This causes NAD levels to decline.

 While taking NMN can lead to excellent results in our energy levels, it is only one part of the strategy that we employ to restore our NAD levels.
 To create a comprehensive strategy, we need to also consider the role of an enzyme called CD38.
 CD38 increases in activity as we age, and acts to consume our precious NAD, preventing it from entering the energy cycle in the cell.

 Recent research from the Buck Institute has revealed this to be caused by age-related inflammation.
 This ‘inflammaging’ is related to the activity of white blood cells called ‘macrophages’, trying to intervene with the age-related damage.
 Engaging with this problem requires intervening in a way that decreases the expression of CD38 enzymes in this process.

 What can be done to help fix this problem?

 It turns out, we have an unlikely ally in this struggle, one that might be growing in your home garden right at this very moment.